Society of St. Vincent de Paul Omaha

 Ethan's Story

 Ethan had a good job, working hard for a construction firm – a position he’d held for 6 ½ years.
 Laura was in her final trimester of pregnancy…expecting the arrival of the couple’s fourth child.
 Although this little family definitely lived “paycheck to paycheck”, Ethan and Laura had been able to pay their bills.
 Then their world was turned upside down: Ethan was laid off from his job – a victim of a sluggish economy.
 Ethan struggled to find full-time work which would offer a competitive wage to take care of the needs of his family.
 When that didn’t happen, the couple began to get behind on their bills, and eventually nearly had their water and gas turned off to their house.
-Ethan and Laura found themselves on the brink of becoming homeless.
+Before they contacted SSVP, Ethan and Laura found themselves and their family on the brink of becoming homeless.

 Learn More